CGTN AMERICA & CCTV UN: Commemoration of 55th Anniversary of Ping-Pong Diplomacy Held in Beijing

 News provided byMediaLinks TV LLC

-WASHINGTON , April 12, 2026 /PRNewswire/ -- CGTN America & CCTV UN releases "Commemoration of 55th Anniversary of Ping-Pong Diplomacy Held in Beijing"
+WASHINGTON, April 13, 2026 /PRNewswire/ -- CGTN America & CCTV UN releases "Commemoration of 55th Anniversary of Ping-Pong Diplomacy Held in Beijing"

 (This material is distributed by MediaLinks TV, LLC on behalf of CCTV.
 Additional information is available at the Department of Justice, Washington, D.C.)